Trudeau pushes back against Premier Ford criticism of federal vaccine procurement | ExBulletin

 OTTAWA Prime Minister Justin Trudeau is pushing back against Ontario Prime Minister Doug Ford’s accusation that the procurement of COVID-19 vaccines by the federal government is a joke.

-Trudeau says he has assured all prime ministers for weeks that Canada would have six million doses by the end of March and Ottawa has exceeded that goal.

-He says 9.5 million doses will be delivered by the end of this week.

-Trudeau made the remarks during a Liberal virtual fundraiser tonight with Procurement Minister Anita Anand, who is responsible for providing vaccines to immunize Canadians against the new coronavirus that causes COVID-19.
+Trudeau took a bag at Ford during a Liberal virtual fundraiser Wednesday night with Procurement Minister Anita Anand, who is responsible for providing vaccines to Canada.

-He says Anand has worked “extremely hard” and done an incredible job getting vaccines.

-Earlier this week, Ford blamed inconsistencies in the per capita distribution of vaccines across Ontario on the federal government’s inability to ensure a stable supply, an effort he called “a joke.”
+He praised Anand for doing “an incredible job” that has resulted in Canada receiving millions more doses ahead of schedule.

+Indeed, Trudeau said the country is on track for “most Canadians” to inject at least one dose of the vaccine “by the end of June so we can have a better summer.”

 This report by The Canadian Press was first published on March 31, 2021.